Opentrons/opentrons/api/docs/v2/complex_commands/parameters.rst

     * Only touch the tip after aspirating or dispensing, but not both.
     * Control the speed, radius, or height of the touch tip motion.

+.. _param-air-gap:

 Air Gap
 =======

-The ``air_gap`` parameter controls how much air to aspirate and hold in the bottom of the tip when it also contains liquid.
+The ``air_gap`` parameter controls how much air to aspirate and hold in the bottom of the tip when it contains liquid.
 The parameter's value is the amount of air to aspirate in µL.

 Air-gapping behavior is different for each complex command.
 The different behaviors all serve the same purpose, which is to never leave the pipette holding liquid at the very bottom of the tip.
 This helps keep liquids from seeping out of the pipette.